Drennan98/Super-Sports-Quiz/README.md

 ##  Fonts

 The fonts used were Gill Sans, Gill Sans MT, Calibri, Trebuchet MS", sans-serif.
+These were taken from [Google Fonts](https://fonts.google.com/).

 ## Layout